-and bound its variance using \cref{lem:var_tradeoff}
+and bound its variance using \Cref{lem:var_tradeoff}

-which recovers the worst-case bound of the variance for the original Walk on Spheres algorithm, while demonstrating the benefit of information reuse as the variance is now $O(n^{-1}p^{-1})$.
-It's worth noting that $n$ can be increased by running more walks and $p$ can be increased by choosing starting points more carefully, or obtaining a tighter bound than \cref{lem:cache}.
+This recovers the worst-case bound of the variance for the original Walk on Spheres algorithm, while demonstrating the benefit of information reuse as the variance is now $O(n^{-1}p^{-1})$.
+Note that $n$ can be increased by running more walks and $p$ can be increased by choosing starting points more carefully, or obtaining a tighter bound than \Cref{lem:var_tradeoff}.